oscarsanchezdm/channellistmaker/readme.md

 ### Exporting the list to your receiver
 Once the tool has exported the XML file, copy it in a USB storage device and import it in your receiver going to Menu -> Installation -> DB Management -> Import.
 Then, you will have to go to Channel Configuration -> More -> Sort and select A-Z sorting.
 If the sortint does not have any effect, try using another type of sorting before selecting A-Z sorting again.

+### Future features
+These are some of the features that are expected to be added in a near future:
+* Provide support to newer DB schemas
+* Automatic desired channel list creation based in TV services channel lists

+* Automatic import/export of channel list to the GTC receiver, using ADB